kgisl/project-ideas/fcc/fcc2Agenda.md

 ## AGENDA

-- Fix date for this
+- Fix date for this  - May 27 finalized
-- Get KITE onto FCC
+- Get KITE onto FCC - Postponed for FCC-3
 - Run a Tribute Blog and Portfolio Blog competition - have some high quality judges vote in person or virtually
 - Request SSA Aravind to comment on language and content on their respective MEDIUM blogs ONLY
 - Popular voting on the nominations can be allowed by the FCC community